• India CSR Awards 2025

 The emerging concept of Corporate Social Responsibility (CSR) goes beyond charity and requires the company to act beyond its legal obligations and to integrated social, environmental and ethical concerns into company’s business process.

-In the current scheme of things, business enterprises are no longer expected to play their traditional role of mere profit making enterprises.
+In the current scheme of things, business enterprises are no longer expected to play their traditional role of mere profit-making enterprises.
 The ever-increasing role of civil society has started to put pressure on companies to act in an economically, socially and environmentally sustainable way.

 The companies are facing increased pressure for transparency and accountability, being placed on them by their employees, customers, shareholders, media and civil society.

-Milton Friedman, Nobel Laureate in Economics and author of several books wrote in 1970 in the New York Times Magazine that “the social responsibility of business is to increase its profits” and “the business of business is business”.
-This represented an extreme view that the only social responsibility a law-abiding business has is to maximize profits for the shareholders, which were considered the only stakeholders for the company.
+Milton Friedman, Nobel Laureate in Economics and author of several books, wrote in 1970 in the New York Times Magazine that “the social responsibility of business is to increase its profits” and “the business of business is business”.
+This represented an extreme view that the only social responsibility a law-abiding business has is to maximize profits for the shareholders, who were considered the only stakeholders for the company.
 However, time has given the term ‘stakeholder’ wider connotations.

 Edward Freeman defines, ‘a stakeholder in an organization is any group or individual who can affect or is affected by the achievement of the organization’s objectives.’
 Thus, the term stakeholder includes (apart from shareholders), but not limited to, customers, employees, suppliers, community, environment and society at large.